1. Policy Statement

 6.5.3 Data Protection

-Employees must comply with the Data Protection laws and the Shannon Group Data Protection Policy.
+Employees must comply with the Data Protection laws and the Shannon Heritage Data Protection Policy.
 “Data Protection laws” means all laws and regulations, including laws and regulations of the European Union, the European Economic Area and their member states, applicable to the Processing of Personal Data under the Agreement.
 These include, but are not limited to the Data Protection Acts 1988- 2003, European Union Directive 95/46/EC and European Union Regulation 2016/679 and any amending legislation.

 6.6 Outside Activities/ Work on Behalf of External Bodies